nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 title = "DIY: Wood Serving Board"

 +++
+_This post may contain affiliate links.
+I earn a small commission on your purchase, but there are no added costs to you._

 Whew, it has been a minute!

 I got busy with my day job and other pet projects i.e. designing templates for my husband and I's [Notion business](https://nicklafferty.gumroad.com/).